This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 2 rows in set

 The IN operator allows you to specify multiple values in the WHERE clause as a set.
-IN returns data that matches any value in the set.
-NOT IN returns data that does not match any value in the set.
-The general syntax is:
+IN means that any data in the specified column that matches any value in the set will be returned.
+NOT IN means that data that does not match any value in the set will be returned.
+The general format is:

 SELECT column_name [,column_name...]
 FROM table_name WHERE